mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

-The BQ code shared is to better understand consent mode and what selection users made around analytics_storage and ads_storage.
-If Advanced Consent Mode is implemented the values of analytics_storage and ads_storage it could be a mix of Yes, No or null.

 # OVERVIEW
 This repository contains Big Query code using Google Analytics raw data allowing to track **Consent Mode v2**.
 It is engineered specifically to validate **Consent Mode v2** configurations, and spot compliance leaks at scale.